ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -13 to -14 ## {#sec-13-14}

+* Aligned with draft-ietf-ace-key-groupcomm-oscore, 'sign_enc_alg' from that document is renamed as 'gp_enc_alg'.

+* Fixed error response codes in two error response messages.

+* Clarifications:

+  * Secure communications required as per the transport profile of ACE used.

+  * Explicitly mentioned the Content-Format used for each message.

+  * Effects of overwriting a group configuration on joining nodes and group members.

+  * Improved readability of error handling for the DELETE handler.

+  * Intended use of default values for configuration/status parameters.

+* Fixed examples: spacing and registered/placeholder codepoints.

+* Minor fixes in the IANA considerations:

+  - Mentioned the registry group including the new registry.

+  - Specifications are not required for Expert Review and one might not exist for a registry entry.

+* Fixes in the example algorithm in the appendix.

+* Updated references.

+* Minor fixes and editorial improvements.

 ## Version -12 to -13 ## {#sec-12-13}

 * Uri-Path and Location-Path as text strings in examples.